chanryu/rusche/README.md

 > programming language.
 He called this language Lisp, for "List Processing," because one of his key ideas was to use a
 > simple data structure called a list for both code and data.

 The project was successful.
-By writing the interpreter, I learned what makes Lisp different from other languages.
-Writing code for lambda expressions and macros felt very satisfying.
+Writing the interpreter taught me what makes Lisp different from other languages.
+Lisp's macro system was very enlightening, and writing C++ code to make macros work felt like meditation.

 Back then, I chose C++ because it's the programming language I'm most comfortable with.
 If I were to do it again today, I would probably choose Swift.
 Even though I'm still better at C++, Swift makes me more productive.